open-compensation-token-license/license-token-website/wikisrc/open-source-project-budget-management.md

 1. **Inconsistent Income**: Donations and sponsorships can be unpredictable, affecting financial stability.
 Learn about [open source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).
 2. **Volunteer Burnout**: Reliance on unpaid contributors can lead to burnout without proper funding for their efforts.
 Understand more about [unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work).
 3. **Scalability**: Budget management becomes increasingly complex as the project and donations grow.
+Explore [open source project financial management](https://www.license-token.com/wiki/open-source-project-financial-management) for more insights.

 ---